Savalera/agent-dialogues/README.md

 Current features:

-- Runs a conversation of two participants; `initiator`, `responder`.
+- Runs a conversation of two participants; `initiator`, and `responder`.
 - Configurable system prompt per participant.
 - Configurable language model per participant.
 - Configurable conversation length.

 Known limitations:

+- This is an MVP, there is a lot to be added and generalized.
-- Local Ollama connectivity is hard coded.
+- Local Ollama connectivity is hard-coded.

 Planned features: